Matthew 24

 The Romans came in and literally like Jesus said, the gold in the temple was burned and melted into the cracks.
 They took stone by stone of that temple and that city apart and then they totally blazed the place.
 Josephus said, ‘When they were through, you couldn’t believe that anybody had ever lived there.’

 But the Christians according to Eusebius, when they saw that army, they remembered Jesus’ words and they ran quickly out of town.
 Remember Jesus said, ‘run to the mountains’?
-Matthew 24:16.
+Matthew 24:16 / Mark 13:14 / Luke 21:21.

 Jesus is using a language which some call apocalyptic and it was very familiar to students of the Old Testament.
 We’re not familiar with it because we’re Gentiles and so sometimes we think they’re talking about the second coming when they aren’t necessarily doing so.

-For example, in the apocalyptical language, you often announced judgement by saying the whole cosmic structure, sun, moon, stars, were going to be shaken.
+For example, in the apocalyptical language, you often announced judgement by saying the whole cosmic structure, sun, moon, stars, were going to be shaken, Matthew 24:29 / Mark 13:24-25 / Luke 21:25.
 In fact, that was just an Old Testament way of saying God was about to judge a nation.

-Isaiah 13:10.
-That’s not to be interpreted literally, that’s a figure of that particular style of writing saying that God is going to judge Babylon.
+In Isaiah 13:10 we read about a judgement against Babylon, that’s not to be interpreted literally, that’s a figure of that particular style of writing saying that God is going to judge Babylon.

-Remember Jesus said, Matthew 23:36 “All these things will happen in this generation.”
-He also said in Matthew 24:34 ‘Truly I tell you, this generation will certainly not pass away until all these things have happened.’
+Remember Jesus said, ‘all these things will happen in this generation’, Matthew 23:36.
+He also said, ‘truly I tell you, this generation will certainly not pass away until all these things have happened,’ Matthew 24:34 / Mark 13:30 / Luke 21:32.

-What I believe He did was, He used the judgement language that the Jews understood to say this, ‘all those things that have happened to Babylon, all those things that have happened to Egypt and Edom, now its Israel’s turn.’
+What I believe He did, He used the judgement language that the Jews understood to say this, ‘all those things that have happened to Babylon, all those things that have happened to Egypt and Edom, now its Israel’s turn.’

 Look at Matthew 26:64, I used to think this referred to the second coming of Christ but I’m not too sure now.
 Remember when Jesus was before Caiaphas the high priest in trial and Caiaphas says, ‘You tell me if you are the Son of God?’